 Plan Ahead to Ensure Lift Access

 In general, ski areas will be operating at reduced capacity on peak days this season to ensure appropriate social distancing.
 This will be a great winter to enjoy the quieter midweek days.
-During busier weekends and holidays, capacity will be managed by limiting or eliminating on-site daily lift ticket sales at several resorts including Mt.
-Hood Meadows.
+During busier weekends and holidays, capacity will be managed by limiting daily lift ticket sales at most resorts.
 Other resorts are implementing additional tools including Mt.
-Bachelor, which is requiring daily car reservations throughout the season, and at Timberline Resort, which is requiring advanced online registration for pass holders and day ticket users.
+Bachelor, which is requiring daily car reservations throughout the season, and at Timberline Resort, which, is managing capacity through online-only sales of lift tickets, with parking on a first come, first served basis.
+Anthony Lakes Mountain Resort is limiting daily lift ticket sales advance online purchase only.

 If you haven’t purchased a season pass in the past, this might be the year to consider it.
 Season-pass holders are being given priority access at many resorts.